 minimum combined grade point average of 2.0 for college credits taken;

-About 60 transferable college credits or an associate degree from an accredited university;
+About 60 credits of general education courses from an accredited school;

-transcripts sent directly from previous institutions to the UWRF Admissions Office, 112 South Hall, 410 S. 3rd Street, River Falls, WI 54022 or by email to firstname.lastname@example.org.
+transcripts sent directly from previous institutions to the UWRF Admissions Office, 103 David Rodli Hall, 410 S. 3rd St., River Falls, WI 54022 or by email to firstname.lastname@example.org.